 His website Anxious & Abroad aims to show other nervous travelers and first-timers that travel isn’t just for the carefree nomadic types, but can be fun and rewarding for any kind of person — neurotic, meticulous, anxious or organized.

-After visiting Peru, Gilad gave shared with us several recommendations that we think you might find useful for those that want to travel to this beautiful country!
+After visiting Peru, Gilad gave shared with us several tips that we think you might find useful for those that want to travel to this beautiful country!
 Continue reading!

 Peru is one of the few countries that I’ve been to that’s had such a wildly varied abundance of natural beauty.
 You have coastlines sloping down the western side, Amazonian jungles flanking the east, Andean mountains in between and sandy deserts stretching right up to the water.
 It’s truly one of the most bio-diverse countries I can think of, complete with breathtaking ruins and remnants of Incan and indigenous civilizations, and as a result, it has quite a bit to offer.